 With link building, you have control over who you communicate with and request backlinks from.
 Ultimately, relying solely on link earning results in a pretty ineffective link building strategy.

 In the end, link building is a more consistent and successful way to ensure your brand is receiving high-quality backlinks.
-Both are important, but building will yield faster and more easily measurable results.
+Both are important, but the building will yield faster and more easily measurable results.

 If you haven’t yet heard the term, doorway pages are creating pages for the sole purpose of spamming the index of a search engine.
 The technique involves creating a bunch of different pages (sometimes on multiple domains), getting them indexed and ranking for whatever keywords, and then redirecting human visitors to the real landing page.